VRGroupRWTH/rwth-vr-toolkit/README.md

+# 🚨 DEPRECATED 🚨
-# 🚨🚨🚨 The Unreal 5.0 branch is deprecated, please update to the latest Unreal Version for active development. 🚨🚨🚨
+The Unreal 5.0 branch is deprecated, please update to the latest Unreal Version for active development.

 # :card_index_dividers: RWTH VR Toolkit